mrmarkuz/ns8-openvpn/README.md

 Browse to the FQDN and login as user openvpn with the password you set in the previous step.

+You need to portforward UDP port 1194 to the NS8 when it's in a LAN behind a router/firewall to be able to establish a VPN connection.

 ### Admin interface

 Browse to https://openvpn.domain.tld/admin